openstack-archive/qinling/doc/source/index.rst

    North and South China and support a huge variety of plant and wildlife, some of which is found nowhere else on Earth.

-Qinling is Function as a Service for OpenStack.
+Qinling is an OpenStack project to provide "Function as a service".
 This project aims to provide a platform to support serverless functions (like AWS Lambda).
 Qinling supports different container orchestration platforms (Kubernetes/Swarm, etc.) and different function package storage backends (local/Swift/S3) by nature using plugin mechanism.

 * Free software: Apache license
 * Documentation: http://qinling.readthedocs.io/